lucaschultz/jscalc/README.md

 - Automatic darkmode, triggered by the `@media (prefers-color-scheme: dark)` media query
 - Enter calculations using the keyboard
+- The ability to scroll overflowing lines horizontally
+- Clicking on a line in the history loads it as input

 ### TODO

-- [ ] Add actual calculator functionality
+- [x] Add actual calculator functionality
-- [ ] Add ability to click on a history item to reuse the calculation
+- [x] Add ability to click on a history item to reuse the calculation
 - [ ] Add an *AC* key